flash-go/users-service/README.md

 # users-service

-Microservice written in Go for managing authorization and authentication of users, based on the [Flash Framework](https://github.com/flash-go/flash) with Clean and Hexagonal Architecture.
+Microservice written in Go for managing authorization and authentication of users with JWT and OTP support, based on the [Flash Framework](https://github.com/flash-go/flash) with Hexagonal Architecture.

 ## Features